Akryum/vue-virtual-scroller/README.md

 - `typeField` to customize which field is used on the items to get their type and use the corresponding definition in the `renderers` map.
 The default is `'type'`.
 - `keyField` to customize which field is used on the items to set their `key` special attribute (see [the documation](https://vuejs.org/v2/api/#key)).
 The default is `'id'`.

+**For better performance, you should use the `keyField` prop that whill set the `key` attribute.
+Warning!
+You shouldn't expect items to have the key set at all times, since the scroller may disable them depending on the situation.**

 ## Scoped slots

 Alternatively, you can use [scoped slots](https://vuejs.org/v2/guide/components.html#Scoped-Slots) instead of `renderers`.
 This is active when you don't define the `renderers` prop on the virtual scroller.